 - iron & ironing board

 Give your thrift shop picture frames a new look with a coat of paint.
 First, clean any dirt and grime off of the frames.
 If you’ve got wooden frames, use sandpaper to rough up the surface a bit.
 Remove any dust with a damp paper towel and dry thoroughly.
 Paint as desired with spray paint or acrylic craft paint.
-(For mine, I gave them a coat of white acrylic paint to cover up the old color followed by a distressed / rustic finish with gold paint.)
+(For mine, I gave them a coat of white acrylic paint to cover up the old color, followed by a distressed/rustic finish with gold paint.)
 Allow to dry.

 For a bulletin board, open the back of the frame and remove any artwork and the glass.
 Unroll your cork onto an ironing board and give it a few passes with a hot iron.
 This will remove any curl to the cork.
 Measure and cut the cork to fit within the frame.
-Place it in the frame, replace the backing, and secure.
+Place it in the frame, replace the backing, and secure it.

-Hang your bulletin board and dry erase board securely on the wall.
+Hang your bulletin board and dry-erase board securely on the wall.
 For extra security, use L-brackets to mount them to the wall.

-How to Make an Envelope (for receipts, coupons, etc):
+How to Make an Envelope (for receipts, coupons, etc.):

 - envelope template